Long and Short in Forex - How Does It Work?

 Here is the list of things to consider when pursuing forex trading

-Use a protective stop-loss: Trading without a stop-loss is an accident waiting to happen.
+- Use a protective stop-loss: Trading without a stop-loss is an accident waiting to happen.
 In the financial markets, anything can happen at any time.
 Unannounced central bank decisions, terrorist attacks, presidents getting on Twitter – there are many reasons why you should limit the potential losses.
-This might depend on your strategy, market structure, but a good rule of thumb is to use at least 10% of the daily range for the stop loss level.
+This might depend on your strategy, and market structure, but a good rule of thumb is to use at least 10% of the daily range for the stop loss level.

-Avoid using too much leverage: Leverage is a tricky concept.
+- Avoid using too much leverage: Leverage is a tricky concept.
 It can be the medicine or the poison – depending on the dosage.
 In recent times some regulatory agencies have restricted maximum leverage for retail clients.
 For example, in the U.S, it is 1:50, while in the EU, it is 1:30.
 However, some offshore brokers will offer leverage as high as 1:500, or more.
-Avoid the temptation to over leverage your account.
+Avoid the temptation to over-leverage your account.

-Keep track of news: High impact news can make or break the trade.
+- Keep track of news: High-impact news can make or break the trade.
 Often the market overreacts and shakes out the weaker positions before finding the direction.
 Arguably, the worst thing is to be right but too early.
 Thus, keep track of the news and preferably avoid taking any fresh positions around them unless you have a really good reason.
 Naturally, every intraday trader should keep track of the news calendar for the day, while swing traders should track the news days in advance.

 It is All About the Ratios